HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # Troubleshooting

-1. If something goes wrong by the Installation of Homeassistant Installer, you can try to uninstall the OS-Agent with the following and then try again to install Homeassistant Installer by using the following command
+1. If something goes wrong by the Installation of Homeassistant Installer, you can try to uninstall the OS-Agent with the following
 ```
 sudo dpkg -r os-agent
 ```
+After that you can dwonload the right version of the os-agent and reinstall it.
+Now, install Homeassistant with the same command as mentioned above, because it already overwrites everthing